ar-siddiqui/area_weighted_average/README.md

 - Identifier Field for Report [optional]:
     Name or ID field in the Input Layer.
 This field will be used to identify features in the report.

-- Additional Fields to Keep for Report:
+- Additional Fields to Keep for Report [optional]:
     Fields in the Overlay Layer that will be included in the reports.

 ## Outputs